 For decades, companies have been transforming in order to stay abreast of technological advancement.
 In the 1990s, we experienced a rapid expansion of the commercial internet and the emergence of new digital technologies.
+This became an era of disruptive innovation where the survival of many traditional growth models was challenged by new, technology-enabled, business models1.

+Figure 1: Average company tenure on S&P 500 Index2

-This became an era of disruptive innovation where the survival of many traditional growth models was challenged by new, technology-enabled, business models2.
-This is part of a large trend where, over the past few decades, the average tenure on the S&P Index of the top 500 American companies by market capitalization has drastically decreased.
+Over the past few decades, the average tenure on the S&P Index of the top 500 American market capitalization has drastically decreased.
 In 1960, the average tenure was 60 years, whereas by 2010 it had dropped drastically (Figure 1).